sagemath/trac_to_gh/Issue 7990.md

 # Issue 7990: A new build failure on Solaris 10 SPARC.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7990

 Original creator: drkirkby